-A monumental celebration of batting performances, the T20 tournament is very well known among cricket fans for its repertoire of breathtaking batting displays.
-India’s official league, called the Indian Premier League (IPL) consists of players from all over the world playing for a single franchise.
+Bowlers With Most Expensive Single over in IPL History: A monumental celebration of batting performances, the T20 tournament is very well known among cricket fans for its repertoire of breathtaking batting displays.
+India’s official league called the Indian Premier League (IPL) consists of players from all over the world playing for a single franchise.

 There have been some impressive scoring performances by batsmen in one over.
-In the history of the IPL, here are the Top 5 most expensive overs:
+In the history of league, here are the Top 5 most expensive overs in IPL :

 Runs per ball are: 6, nb+6,4, 4, 6, 6, 4

-As it happened during the match against Chennai Super Kings (CSK) in the 2014 season, Awana became the second most expensive bowler in the history of the IPL.
+As it happened during the match against Chennai Super Kings (CSK) in the 2014 season, Awana became the fourth most expensive bowler in the history of the IPL.